jeroenknoester/vscode-dev-containers/containers/javascript-node-angular/README.md

 3. After following step 2 or 3, the contents of the `.devcontainer` folder in your project can be adapted to meet your needs.

 4. Finally, press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** to start using the definition.

-## Testing the definition

-This definition includes some test code that will help you verify it is working as expected on your system.
-Follow these steps:

-1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.
-2. Clone this repository.
-3. Start VS Code, press <kbd>F1</kbd>, and select **Remote-Containers: Open Folder in Container...**
-4. Select the `containers/typescript-node` folder.
-5. After the folder has opened in the container, press <kbd>F5</kbd> to start the project.
-This will automatically run `npm install` and compile the source before starting it.
-6. Once the project is running, press <kbd>F1</kbd> and select **Remote-Containers: Forward Port from Container...**
-7. Select port 3000 and click the "Open Browser" button in the notification that appears.